MathieuGery/epicture/README.md

 # Epicture

-This is an epitech project where ou build an instagram like application using imgur api.
+This is an epitech project where you build an instagram like application using imgur api.

 ## Getting Started